louis-gautier/INF581_project/README.md

 In this project, we implement several reinforcement learning algorithms to try to get the best score at the OpenAI Gym's BipedalWalker environment.
 Here are some instructions to run them:
+First, execute the file `script-requirements.sh` to install the required libraries.
+Then, report to the folder of the algorithm you want to execute:

 ### Deep Q-Network (DQN)
 Run `dqn_discrete_walker.ipynb` in a Google Colab environment with GPU enabled.